monster-js/docs-v1/docs/custom-directive.md

 slug: /custom-directive
 ---

-Custom directives are classes that manipulates an element in our MunsterJS application.
+Custom directives are classes that manipulates an element in our MonsterJS application.

 ## Creating a custom directive